sam-jay/shoo-lang/README.md

 ## Introduction

-Shoo is a programming language with C-like syntax while supporting first class functions, structs, and type inferences.
+Shoo is a programming language with C-like syntax while supporting first class functions, structs, and type inference.

-Here is an example program written in Shoo:
+Here is a sample program written in Shoo:

 ```
 struct Professor {